maddy-foley/birdinglogs/README.md

 ## A Birder app designed for my SWE portfolio.

 App: Designed for casual birders to look at, log and learn a little bit about the birds they see.
 Basic functionality is to search birds, add comments/sightings and adding birds to a wishlist.
-Backend is finished for now and Frontend is currently in progress.

 Tools: FastAPI, PostgreSQL and React.js